Lets Celebrate Our Land!

 - Guthrie, Woody and Kathy Jakobsen.
 This Land Is Your Land.
 Boston: Little, Brown and Company, 1998.

-Anticipatory Set: Before playing the recording of "This Land Is Your Land," ask students to recall places that were in the song.
-Talk about places around their own community.
-Discuss whether they are commons or private.
+Sing together the song "This Land Is Your Land."
+Substitute names of commons places around their own community.
 Ask whether those commons places are cared for so everyone can use them safely.

 The children will share their information in a program for parents and/or other classes in the school.